Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Discussion

 ViTs uniquely demonstrate the poorest near-OOD alignment with humans despite often maintaining high or even superior accuracy compared to other architectures.
 This means that high accuracy does not necessarily translate to human-like error patterns -- ViTs can achieve strong overall performance whilst making different errors to humans.
 In contrast, ViTs achieve the strongest alignment in the far-OOD regime, comparable to VLMs.
 Under severe degradation, ViTs maintain behavioral correspondence with humans compared to CNNs.
 Indeed, ViTs are less texture-dependent than CNNs~\cite{tuli2021convolutional} which may contribute to their sustained far-OOD alignment: when severe distortions remove fine details, ViTs' reduced reliance on high-frequency texture features may allow them to make human-like decisions based on remaining coarse information.

-VLMs demonstrate sustained strong alignment across both regimes.
+VLMs demonstrate strong alignment across both regimes.
 Notably, VLMs with CNN-based visual encoders show higher alignment in near-OOD than far-OOD, reflecting architectural biases inherited from the visual backbone.
-BLIP's exceptional cross-regime stability may reflect its training approach: bootstrapping with synthetic captions may result in more robust semantic representations that generalise across degradation levels.
-VLMs language-based semantic knowledge may guide its behavior toward human-like decisions, especially in near-OOD.
-However, for far-OOD conditions, visual information may have degraded to the extent that semantic information is no longer available, leading to similar human alignment levels to the image only version of their model backbone.
+BLIP's exceptional cross-regime stability may reflect its training approach: bootstrapping with synthetic captions may result in more robust semantic representations that generalize across degradation levels.
+VLMs' language-based semantic knowledge may guide its behavior toward human-like decisions, especially in near-OOD.
+However, for far-OOD conditions, visual information may have degraded to the extent that semantic information is no longer available, leading to similar human alignment levels to the image-only version of their model.
 Language-grounded representations may guide VLMs toward human-like confusion patterns.
-This parallels how human semantic knowledge constrains perceptual interpretation under uncertainty~\cite{lupyan2013language,weller2019semantic}, suggesting that multimodal training provides semantic scaffolding that remains accessible even when low-level visual features become unreliable.
+This would parallel how human semantic knowledge constrains perceptual interpretation under uncertainty~\cite{lupyan2013language,weller2019semantic}, suggesting that multimodal training provides semantic scaffolding that remains accessible even when low-level visual features become unreliable.

 Despite strong and consistent alignment in some models, human–human alignment remains a ceiling that no model approaches.
 This tells us that information processing in the human visual system and current AI models is still significantly different.
 This gap matters for two reasons.
 First, human vision exhibits graceful degradation across distortion types -- not necessarily achieving high accuracy, but maintaining consistent, slowly degrading performance rather than unpredictably excelling on some while catastrophically failing on other distortions.
 Models that align with human error patterns are likely exploiting features that support this stability, whereas models that diverge may rely on features that are brittle.
 Second, human alignment relates to trustworthiness.
 A model that makes human-like errors in human-like ways is more predictable and interpretable in deployment.
 Such failures are more acceptable because they mirror the limitations of human perception rather than reflecting opaque, non-intuitive biases.
 Our framework provides a tool to quantify both dimensions, measuring whether future architectures might achieve not just high accuracy, but human-like robustness and trustworthy behavior.